Bethel Office of Financial Aid

 As a dependent student, how do I report information about my noncitizen parent(s) on my 2024-25 FAFSA form?

-Both you and your parent(s) will be able to create a studentaid.gov account (FSAID) and complete and sign your portions of the 24-25 FAFSA.
+Both you and your parent(s) will be able to create a studentaid.gov account (FSA ID) and complete and sign your portions of the 24-25 FAFSA.
 For more information on how to complete the FAFSA, please review this informational page and watch this video.

 When is financial aid disbursed each term?
 If all enrollment checklist items are complete, your aid for each term will disburse on your first day of class.